andrei-zgirvaci/expo-stable-diffusion/README.md

 ## [Read Full Detailed Guide](https://andreizgirvaci.com/blog/how-to-create-ai-generated-images-on-ios-in-react-native-using-stable-diffusion)

 > ❗️ `expo-stable-diffusion` currently only works on iOS due to the platform's ability to run Stable Diffusion models on [Apple Neural Engine](https://github.com/hollance/neural-engine)!
+> ❗️ This package is not included in the `Expo Go`.
+You will have to use a [`Development Build`](https://docs.expo.dev/develop/development-builds/introduction)

 ## Introduction